chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 The Chef Infra Server UI lets you:

-- List out cookbooks with latest version
+- List out cookbooks with the latest version
-- View different version of cookbook
+- View different versions of a cookbook
 - View the contents of a cookbook
 - View the details of a cookbook